 Deep intimacy is based not on getting what you want, nor on compromising yourself, but on giving the deepest gifts of your sexual essence.
 Observe your superficial masculine need to solve a problem or your superficial feminine need to connect with your partner emotionally, and instead, offer your deepest heart and open completely to the moment.

-If your feminine lover is babbling on about nothing in particular, offer your deep and unrelenting presence without turning away or zombieing out; penetrate your feminine lover’s heart with your gift of absolute presence.
+If your feminine lover is babbling on about nothing in particular, offer your deep and unrelenting presence without turning away or zooming out; penetrate your feminine lover’s heart with your gift of absolute presence.

-Him: “I am consciousness, and you are mine, my bright bitch.”
+The masculine: “I am consciousness, and you are mine, my bright bitch.”

-She: “I am light.
+The feminine: “I am light.
 Take me… if you dare!”

 Manifesting as feminine radiance and attending as masculine consciousness, every moment opens as one conscious light.
 Play your differences with humor, opening as one, loving as two.